bricoletc/delfies/paper/paper.md

 PDE was first documented in 1887 in a parasitic nematode [@Boveri1887], and since then various forms of PDE have been found in a wide variety of organisms including birds, fish, insects, mammals, crustaceans, other nematodes and ciliates [@Dedukh2021; @Drotos2022].
 Some species eliminate entire chromosomes (birds, fish, insects, mammals) while others eliminate portions of chromosomes, with or without changes in chromosome number (copepod crustaceans, nematodes, ciliates).

-While of considerable interest, the function of PDE remains largely unknown.
+In species that eliminate portions of chromsomes, two main types of elimination have been documented.
+The first is the elimination of small sequences (~100s of bp) called 'IESs', by a splicing process: a double-strand break is produced at each IES extremity, the IES is excised, and the two extremities are rejoined.
-One of the best-studied clade so far is ciliates, unicellular eukaryotes that maintain distinct 'germline'/'somatic' nuclei within a single cellular membrane.
-Ciliates eliminate both small sequences that are spliced out of the genome, called internal eliminated sequences (IESs), and large fragments of chromosomes, including at the subtelomeres.
-In ciliates, this chromosome fragmentation has received less attention, both genomically and functionally.
+This form has so far been documented in ciliates only, a clade of unicellular eukaryotes with 'germline' and 'somatic' nuclei inside a single cell membrane.

-Copepods and nematodes also eliminate large fragments of DNA, including at the subtelomeres.
-The main commonality so far between these clades and ciliates is the elimination of all telomeric sequences during PDE, followed by the addition of new telomeres at the extremities of newly-maintained mini-chromosomes in somatic cells.
+The second type is the elimination of large fragments of chromosomes (up to several Mbps): a single double-strand break is produced, one side is eliminated while the other is retained, and telomeres allow the newly-retained 'mini-chromosome' to be maintained in the soma.
+This form occurs in ciliates, nematodes, and probably also in copepods.
+While IES elimination in ciliates has been well-characterised genomically and functionally, chromosome fragmentation with neo-telomere addition have not.

-Here, we present a tool called `delfies` to systematically detect these sites of chromosome breakage and neo-telomere addition. `delfies` enables rapidly and comprehensively mapping the locations of elimination breakpoints in all species in which this form of PDE occurs.
+Here, we present a tool called `delfies` to systematically detect sites of chromosome breakage and neo-telomere addition. `delfies` enables rapidly and comprehensively mapping the locations of elimination breakpoints in all species in which this form of DNA elimination occurs.

 # Statement of need